deficollective/defiscan/src/content/protocols/spark.md

 risks: ["L", "M", "H", "H", "L"]
 author: ["mmilien_"]
 submission_date: "2025-09-04"
-publish_date: "1970-01-01"
+publish_date: "2025-05-26"
 update_date: "1970-01-01"
 ---

 # Summary

-Spark is a protocol within the Sky ecosystem and consists of three main products:`USDS` savings rate, _SparkLend_, and the Spark Liquidity Management Layer.
+Spark is a protocol within the Sky ecosystem and consists of three main products:`USDS` savings rate, _SparkLend_, and the _Spark Liquidity Management Layer_.

 _SparkLend_ is a `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
 It combines liquidity from Sky and integrates with other DeFi protocols.

-The Spark Liquidity Management Layer (ALM) automates the liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky across various blockchain networks and DeFi protocols.
+The _Spark Liquidity Management Layer (ALM)_ automates the liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky across various blockchain networks and DeFi protocols.
 It also enables Spark to provide liquidity into risk-adjusted yield strategies on other chains and protocols, as with Aave and Morpho on mainnet.

 # Ratings